On this page you'll find youth-focused resources to help deal with the experience of depression, trauma, grief, and loss.

 100 N Holiday Street Baltimore MD 21202

 Mountain Manor Treatment Center at Baltimore offers substance use disorders addictions treatment programs that are clinically effective and focused on each individual’s unique needs.
-We have specifically designed programs for adolescents, young adults and adults.
+They have specifically designed programs for adolescents, young adults and adults.
 Mountain Manor provides a comprehensive array of assessment, residential, outpatient and intensive outpatient (IOP) programs for youth and young adults with Substance Use Disorders (SUDs) and with co-occurring disorders.
 A full service mental health outpatient clinic is also located on campus.

 3800 Frederick Ave Baltimore MD 21229